Tim Slessor: Military

 At 18, after completing secondary education at Malvern College in Worcestershire, Tim chose to do his military service in the Navy, specifically in the Royal Marines Commandos.
 After a year he was commissioned as a Lieutenant, and then posted to an active service unit in Malaya, fighting communist insurgents.

 Oxford and Cambridge Far Eastern Expedition

 During his last year at Cambridge, he and a friend put together a six-man expedition: they aimed to become the first people to drive all-the-way-overland (in two early Land Rovers) from Europe to Singapore.
 A number of people had already tried – and failed.
-From 1955-1956 after a long and difficult journey of 12,000 miles, the Cambridge crew succeeded.
+From 1955 to 1956 after a long and difficult journey of 12,000 miles, the Cambridge crew succeeded.
 Their films were later shown on both the BBC-TV and NBC.
 And Tim's book, First Overland, is still, after 63 years, in print.